Floret Farm’s A Year in Flowers book review

-Erin’s book A Year in Flowers launches next week, 11th February 2020.
-If you pre-order your copy before then, you’ll receive free bonus videos that bring the pages of the book to life.
+Erin’s book A Year in Flowers launched 11th February 2020.
+After buying the book, if you fill in the form here: https://www.floretflowers.com/a-year-in-flowers/ you’ll receive free bonus videos that bring the pages of the book to life.
 Erin takes you into the Floret fields and design studio to make a hand-tied bouquet using seasonal flowers.
 You’ll learn how to harvest cut flower garden favourites including dahlias, zinnia and yarrow.
 There’s also tips and ideas on creating gift bouquets.
-Get your copy of A year in Flowers here

 Are you a maker, grower or creative course provider?
 Like to list with us and benefit from joining our supportive community?
 We’d love to hear from you.
 Check out the packages we offer on our Join Us page and get more details from our Information pack here

 Find more inspiration in our blog post about British Flowers here or browse the Sustainable British Flowers category of our directory here

 A PIN TO SAVE TO PINTEREST